 Rain and snow can’t be absorbed into the ground through impermeable surfaces like roads, sidewalks, and driveways.
 Instead, the water runs into the nearest storm drain or body of water.
 This stormwater runoff is untreated, so it carries pollutants and chemicals into the city’s storm sewer system, where it eventually ends up in the groundwater and drinking supply.

-Construction Site Best Practices
+Construction Site Stormwater Best Management Practices

 - Perimeter controls around entire site